foomio/foomio/README.md

-- Note: ❤️ All my work is free and open source but if you like my work and want to support me, my Tip Jar is $sshandhoney on cash app 🍯
+- Note: ❤️ All my work is free and open source but if you like it and want to support me, my Tip Jar is $sshandhoney on cash app 🍯

 <!---